 For more information, read the following fact sheets for more information on elder abuse:

 The Seniors and Caregivers Support Services Unit at Family Service Toronto (FST) receives part of its funding from the Toronto Central Local Health Integration Network (TC LHIN).
-In the interests of full public accountability and transparency, and as one of the conditions of the Multi-Sector Service Accountability Agreement April 1, 2019 to March 31, 2020 (M-SAA), FST is required to publish the fully executed legal agreement.
+In the interests of full public accountability and transparency, and as one of the conditions of the Multi-Sector Service Accountability Agreement April 1, 2020 to March 31, 2021 (M-SAA), FST is required to publish the fully executed legal agreement.
 An amending agreement for the period April 1,2021 to March 31, 2022 was executed and is published here.
 For the period April 1, 2022 to March 31, 2023 a further amending agreement was issued.
 This agreement outlines the nature of FST’s obligations to TC LHIN which is now known at Ontario Health Toronto.
 FST’s certificate of compliance with this agreement, for the period April 1, 2020 to March 31, 2021 is posted here.